MrWardKKHS/year-9-p5js/Part 2 - coordinates and functions.md

 - setup happens once,  draw runs sequentially through our code, looping 30 times a second

-- functions, arguments.
+- functions, **arguments**.
 "You told me to do star jumps I would need to ask you, how many"

 - What are our arguments in createCanvas?